AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/Assets/Assets-API.md

 ## `Create Asset`
 Create a new asset with a specified `Id`.

-If the asset you are trying to create references an asset type (via the AssetTypeId property) and if there is the corresponding asset type has a metadata value with the same `Id`, then the name and SDS type code of the metadata value on the asset must be null.
-If the asset type does not have metadatum with a corresponding `Id`, name and SDS type code may not be null.
+If the asset you are trying to create references an asset type (through the AssetTypeId property) and if the corresponding asset type has a metadata value with the same `Id`, then the name and SDS type code of the metadata value on the asset must be null.
+If the asset type does not have metadata value with a corresponding `Id`, the name and SDS type code on the asset cannot be null.

 ### Request
 ```text